netascode/terraform-provider-fmc/docs/resources/network_groups.md

 Optional:

 - `description` (String) Optional user-created description.
+- `literals` (Attributes Set) Set of literal values. (see [below for nested schema](#nestedatt--items--literals))
-- `group_names` (Set of String) Set of names (not UUIDs) of child Network Groups.
+- `network_groups` (Set of String) Set of names (not UUIDs) of child Network Groups.
 The names must be defined in the same instance of fmc_network_groups resource.
-This is an auxiliary way to add a child Network Group: the suggested way is to add it inside `objects` by its UUID.
-Renaming a group contained in `group_names` is not yet implemented.
+This is an auxiliary way to add a child Network Group: the suggested way is to instead add it inside `objects` by its UUID.
+Renaming a group contained in `network_groups` is not yet implemented, while it works in `objects`.
-- `literals` (Attributes Set) Set of literal values. (see [below for nested schema](#nestedatt--items--literals))
 - `objects` (Attributes Set) Set of objects (fmc_network, fmc_host, ...). (see [below for nested schema](#nestedatt--items--objects))
 - `overridable` (Boolean) Indicates whether object values can be overridden.